 “There’s rarely a day I don’t look forward to coming in to work,” says Bud Stockwell, founder, owner and manager of Cornucopia.
-Coming up on thirty years of serving the good folks of the Pioneer Valley and beyond, the store is, at its heart, a place to learn, explore, and purchase quality natural foods and supplements.
+Coming up on thirty-five years of serving the good folks of the Pioneer Valley and beyond, the store is, at its heart, a place to learn, explore, and purchase quality natural foods and supplements.
 It’s a resource for the community, and the centerpiece of Stockwell’s lifelong mission.

 In 1974, Bud began working with an agency to mobilize communities toward action, “to stop complaining and do something.”
 The result was a long-running natural foods co-op storefront in Agawam.
 Along with the Western Massachusetts Food Cooperatives, the Northeastern Food Cooperatives, he worked to promote the idea of co-ops as a sustainable community resource, and to organize them in other communities.
 In 1976, he wrote a grant to hire thirteen people to go into low-income neighborhoods in Springfield to continue his work.

 When in 1978 Bud was hired by Yellow Sun, then a large natural foods cooperative in Amherst, the elements of what would build Cornucopia began to fall into place.
 “I met Sydney at the party they held to introduce me to the members of the co-op,” Bud remembers.
 “We had our eyes on each other from the beginning.”
 So began a friendship.
 The two went out to dinner, some movies, and when both became conveniently eligible, their romantic partnership began.